-Australian pace legend predicts 4-0 scoreline for next month's Border-Gavaskar Trophy on his home turf
+Australian pace legend Glenn McGrath predicts this scoreline for next month's Border-Gavaskar Trophy, when India arrive for a Test series on his home turf

 Sydney: Australian pace legend Glenn McGrath reckons India will be whitewashed 0-4 by his countrymen in the four-Test series starting at the Gabba in Brisbane next month.

 "We won 4-0 over here (2011-12), they won 4-0 (2012-13) over there.
 Potentially, I think, it's going to be exactly the same when they come here," McGrath was quoted as saying by Sydney Morning Herald yesterday.

 McGrath (44) is the director of Chennai's MRF Pace Foundation which signed an agreement with the Indian cricket board last September to train fast bowlers.

 "The way the Australian team played last season over here, they were awesome," McGrath said referring to the great Ashes triumph.
 "If they can get anywhere near that, they'll win and win quite convincingly.

 I saw India play the last three Test matches in the UK and by the end of it, they were a bit of a rabble," remarked McGrath who claimed 18 wickets in the solitary Test series (1999-2000) he figured in Down Under against India.